 Angela & friends look at cabbage plants.

+Angela Taylor happily provides tips to visitors at her Fulton Community Garden.
 Mike Tomas of the Garfield Park Conservatory and Ald.
 Ed Smith pay a visit to the Taylors’ Fulton Street Community Garden.

 Sam & Angela Taylor enjoy giving away much of their community garden’s bumper crop to neighbors.
 They have also taken up canning vegetables for use year-round.